 Congrats on making your new hire!
 The process of hiring new staff can be grueling.
-It takes a lot of time, energy, and intuition to find the perfect fit for your company.
+It takes a lot of time, energy, and intuition for human resources pros to find that perfect fit for your company.
 So it’s understandable to feel as though everything will be easy once new employees are hired.
 And why wouldn’t you?
 Your team is less squeezed, you’ve delegated a key part of your work to someone who really knows what they’re doing, and now you have time to manage your whole team better.

 But hiring someone is often just the beginning of a new process: onboarding.

 2. Why is onboarding important to the company?

 Imagine it’s a new employee’s first day at work.
 Apart from their offer, and the date and time they should show up, they haven’t really received any information.
 They arrive, and the front desk employee must call the HR manager, who comes and shows the new hire to a random, empty desk, and hands them a pile of paperwork to look over and sign.
 Throughout day one, the new employee has an awkward time getting acclimated — they must ask for the wifi password and where the restroom is, and they meet team members at random.
 By the end of the week, they have a decent handle on things, but have only interacted with their manager briefly, and are still trying to connect the people emailing them with the actual faces they see around the office.
 They learn the company’s way of doing things— such as asking for feedback, planning meetings, and discussing work— through observation and mistakes rather than from their manager directly.
 As time goes on, they feel more and more like they don’t really know what their superiors’ expectations are, or how to succeed at this company, which leads to them feeling like any success at all is unlikely.
 After a few months, they’re already looking for a new job.